 Amidst heavy marketing, Tetley launched the round tea bag in 1992.
 It was more of a visual change than a functional one.

-The pyramid tea bag shape was invented by Brooke Bond (the parent company of the United Kingdom’s PG Tips, and a tea brand which remains popular in India today).
+The pyramid tea bag shape was invented by Brooke Bond (the parent company of the United Kingdom’s PG Tips, and a tea brand that remains popular in India today).
 It gives tea 50 percent more room to move than a flat tea bag does, encouraging better infusion, and is similarly suited for mugs and teapots rather than small cups.

 Quality Tea Bags